- This event has passed.

 When will the Phi Ta Khon Festival be held?

-The exact dates are usually announced by local spirit mediums but the festival typically starts on a Friday during the first weekend after the sixth full moon of the year, which is 21 – 23 June this year.
-Exact dates to be confirmed nearer the time.
+The exact dates are usually announced by local spirit mediums but the festival typically starts on a Friday during the first weekend after the sixth full moon of the year.
+The dates are now chosen for 2023 and the Phi Ta Khon festival will take place on Friday 23rd – 25th June 2023.

 Book well ahead if you intend to stay in Dan Sai during the festival.
 Count on booking minimum a month in advance if you stay in Loei which is 80km away.
 Dan Sai can easily be visited in a day trip from Loei.
 To find the best deals, please search via our Hotel Booking Portal.